 Facing Criminal Charges

 While these particular allegations of wrongdoing by police are centered in a specific area, it is possible that many other suspects in Alabama and across the country may face the same fate.
 It is extremely important to enlist the services of an experienced criminal defense attorney to help you face criminal charges in Alabama.
 Doing so can help prevent wrongful convictions, and can help you face a criminal trial with more confidence.
-Contact Eversole Law to schedule a consultation if you are facing any criminal charges in Alabama.
 Evidence is not always admissible, and even when it is it may not always be accurate.
 The rules of evidence are complex, and the scientific basis behind the use of evidence can often be confusing.
-The sooner you enlist the help of a criminal defense attorney like those at Eversole Law, the sooner your attorney can work with you to investigate the circumstances surrounding your charges and any potential evidence that may be used against you.
+The sooner you enlist the help of a criminal defense attorney, the sooner your attorney can work with you to investigate the circumstances surrounding your charges and any potential evidence that may be used against you.